raunov/bedtime-storyteller/README.md

 ## Features

-- 🌍 Supports multiple languages: English, Spanish, Estonian, Finnish, and Russian
+- 🌍 Supports multiple languages: English, Spanish, Estonian, Finnish, Russian, and Arabic
 - 👧👦 Customizable for multiple children
 - 🧸 Incorporates children's favorite toys and activities
 - 📚 Focuses on specific values you want to teach
 - 🎨 Adjusts story complexity based on the child's age
-- 🖊️ Powered by OpenAI's GPT-4 or Anthropic's Claude for creative and engaging stories
+- 🖊️ Powered by OpenAI's GPT-4, Anthropic's Claude, or Google's Gemini 1.5 Pro for creative and engaging stories
 - 📊 Stores usage statistics in a Supabase database
 - 🌟 Allows users to rate generated stories